slu-it/library-app/README.md

 - The `library-ui` is a client side frontend for the `library-service`.
 It allows for the management of the library as well as the borrowing and returning of books by customers.
+- The `create-book-client` is a gRPC client, that sends request for creating a new book to `library-service`, communicating over gRPC.

 ## Technology Showcases